jwmccarthy/jwmccarthy.github.io/_posts/2024-07-21-intro-to-gumbo.md

 ### Dependencies

 There are two key dependencies upon which Gumbo is built: the Gymnasium environment API and PyTorch.
+These are common choices in many other RL libraries, but I'll quickly go over my rationale for their usage.

 The Gymnasium API was chosen due to the following reasons:
 1. The interface is simple